What’s The Real Cost of Your Elearning? [Research]

-There are two ways of looking at the cost of elearning:
+There are a few ways of looking at the cost of elearning:

 1. Market value: How much is your vendor charging you?
 Or, how much are you charging for your learning product?